July 24, 2019

 Using the wrong materials for a signage job can be a disaster.
 Don't make the mistake of dictating how a signage job should be done unless you have more training and experience than the person who is going to do the job.

-Taking shortcuts with materials and construction methods will cost more in the long run that doing the job right in the first instance.
+Taking shortcuts with materials and construction methods will cost more in the long run than doing the job right in the first instance.
 If you value your own company's image and reputation make sure the design and quality of your sign reflects your brand correctly.

 Cheaper signs will have shortcuts on materials or quality which is not a warranty issue when it gives a much shorter life, so don’t be misled.
 Make sure your signage company is knowledgeable, experienced and is willing to guarantee the work.